 The Demon-lite stands as proof that trickle-down economics thrive in Dodge’s lineup of brute-force coupes, sharing the Redeye’s 6.2-liter V-8 that benefits from the larger blower, freon-assisted A2W intercooling system, fortified rotating assembly, and high-flow fuel system of the Demon.
 A 10-horse bump in power thanks to a recalibrated ECU brings total output to 807 hp, which is split through the eight-speed 8HP90 ZF transmission (complete with trans-brake) ahead of a 3.09 gear set.
 To handle the extra abuse on track, the Super Stock also benefits from the Demon’s beefier 41-spline half shafts and various launch control modes to meter torque to the 315/40R18 Nitto NT05R drag radials.
 You’ll have to buy your own skinnies, however; Dodge won’t sell a drag-spec front-runner wheel and tire package for the Super Stock like it did for the Demon in that $1 crate.

-All of this tech stacks up to a 10.5 second quarter-mile at 131 mph, and a 0–60 sprint of 3.25 seconds—bonkers for a four-seat coupe with a curb weight of over 4000 pounds, but sort of performance is what we’ve come to love about Dodge.
+All of this tech stacks up to a 10.5 second quarter-mile at 131 mph, and a 0–60 sprint of 3.25 seconds—bonkers for a four-seat coupe with a curb weight of over 4000 pounds, but this sort of performance is what we’ve come to love about Dodge.
 The Super Stock sits roughly $5000 below the MRSP of 2018’s limited-production Demon, and roughly $1000 above a standard Challenger Redeye with the optional wide-body, making the Demon-inspired Super Stock a helluva deal.